 They must also make sure that the progression between each scene can be illustrated and animated without any major issues(including camera/staging directions).

 Sometimes the progression between specific scenes can look odd or too sudden.
 When this happens the storyboard revisionist may need to add new scenes to better tell the story.

-Also they have to ensure that the finalized storyboard fits the projects goals both visually & creatively.
-That’s why storyboard revisionist need to have both artistic skills and writing skills.
+Also they have to ensure that the finalized storyboard fits the project’s goals both visually & creatively.
+That’s why storyboard revisionists need to have both artistic skills and writing skills.